- 01. 1. Abu Dhabi, United Arab Emirates

 It was the driver who took the initiative to point to the other side of the street, to tell me that the pyramids were there.
 I looked out of the other window of the taxi and simultaneously burst into tears.
 They were tears of shock and awe because there they were supreme, gigantic and slap bang in the middle of the city.

-I had always assumed that the pyramids were in the middle of the desert, you rarely see pictures of the Arabian city of Giza sprawled out next to the pyramids.
+I had always assumed that the pyramids were in the middle of the urban desert, you rarely see pictures of the Arabian city of Giza sprawled out next to the pyramids.
 But the reality is that you could potentially rent an apartment in Giza and have your neighbouring view from your bedroom window be the pyramids.
+They might as well be on a development in the middle of the busy state of Cairo!

-Can you imagine, living in the city of Giza with a view of the pyramids?
-The idea seems surreal, but this is the reality for so many cities in the middle east and north Africa, not to mention other countries in the world.
+Can you imagine, living your best life in the city of Giza with a pretty much free view of the pyramids?
+The idea seems surreal, but this is the reality for a number of cities in the middle east and north Africa, not to mention other global countries.

 Let’s take a look at some gorgeous Middle Eastern cities that come with a wealth of unique features.